hcoona/noip-duc/README.md

 OPTIONS:
         --check-interval <CHECK_INTERVAL>
             How often to check for a new IP address.
 Minimum: every 2 minutes

             [env: NOIP_CHECK_INTERVAL=]
             [default: 5m]

         --daemon-group <DAEMON_GROUP>
             When daemonizing, become this group

             [env: NOIP_DAEMON_GROUP=]

         --daemon-pid-file <DAEMON_PID_FILE>
             When daemonizing, write process id to this file

             [env: NOIP_DAEMON_PID_FILE=]

         --daemon-user <DAEMON_USER>
             When daemonizing, become this user

             [env: NOIP_DAEMON_USER=]

         --daemonize
             Fork into the background

     -e, --exec-on-change <EXEC_ON_CHANGE>
-            Command to run when IP address changes
+            Command to run when the IP address changes.
+It is run with the environment variables CURRENT_IP and LAST_IP set.
+Also, {{CURRENT_IP}} and {{LAST_IP}} are replaced with the respective values.
+This allows you to provide the variables as arguments to your command or read them from the environment.
+The command is always executed in a shell, sh or cmd on windows.

+            Example

+            noip_duc -e 'mail -s "IP changed to {{CURRENT_IP}} from {{LAST_IP}}" user@example.com'

             [env: NOIP_EXEC_ON_CHANGE=]

     -g, --hostnames <HOSTNAMES>
             Comma separated list of groups and hostnames to update.
 This may be empty when using group credentials and updating all hosts in the group

             [env: NOIP_HOSTNAMES=]

     -h, --help